plotdb/servebase/module/base/payment/README.md

  - 3rd party gateway tracks and confirm the payment, post result to `/extapi/pay/gw/:name/notify`
    - State of the corresponding internal payment record is marked as complete.
      (or, marked according to the reported result)
- - 3rd party gateway redirects user to `/ext/pay/gw/:name/done` if the payment is confirmed immediately.
+ - 3rd party gateway redirects user back if the payment is confirmed immediately.
    - e.g., payment with credit card.
+   - Returned URL is defined in config and payment gateway. e.g., `/ext/pay/done`.

 ## Frontend APIs